Federal income tax: Rules & ways to reduce your tax burden

 When you file your taxes, you can choose to either itemize your deductions or claim the standard deduction.
 The standard deduction is available to anyone who doesn’t itemize their deductions.

 Deductions can be broken down into two general categories: above-the-line and below-the-line deductions.
 The “line” in reference is the line upon which Adjusted Gross Income (AGI) is reported.
-The significance of AGI is that it serves as a reference point throughout the return for determining eligibility for many provisions including certain deductions and credits.
-Above-the-line deductions are part of the calculation to determine AGI.
-Meanwhile, below-the-line deductions are applied on lines appearing below the line where AGI is reported, hence the reference to above-the-line and below-the-line deductions.
-Above-the-line deductions are generally more beneficial than below-the-line deductions.
+AGI serves as a reference point throughout the return for determining your eligibility for certain provisions, such as certain deductions and credits.

 These are examples of above-the-line deductions you may qualify for: